-One day you are handing out deliverables to the designers, running campaigns with the marketers, the next day you are producing sheets that are technically understandable and replicable.
+One day you are handing out deliverables to the designers, running campaigns with the marketers; the next day, you produce sheets that are technically understandable and replicable.
 It is like running errands across the earth.
 How do you do that without sitting face to face?

 When you are working in a remote setup, there is no one to keep a tab on you.
-So, it can be difficult to prove at times how much time you are spending on completing and delivering various tasks.
-After all we believe what we see, right?
-This brings us to the need of constantly making yourself available online.
-Even at the expense of personal responsibilities, sleep or some ‘me’ time.
+So, it can be difficult to prove how much time you are spending on completing and delivering various tasks.
+After all, we believe what we see, right?
+This brings us to the need to constantly making yourself available online, even at the expense of personal responsibilities, sleep, or some ‘me time.

-We are aware of the term ‘Absenteeism’, and how it has been used at different stages of our lives – be it school, university, and more particularly at our jobs.
+We are aware of the term 'Absenteeism' and how it has been used at different stages of our lives – school, university, and more particularly at our jobs.

-But unlike absenteeism, ‘presenteeism’ doesn’t get the attention it really deserves and how it affects us.
+But unlike absenteeism, 'presenteeism' doesn't get the attention it deserves and how it affects us.

-Presenteeism actually refers to practice of coming to work when you shouldn’t, such as being sick.
-It results in productivity loss, exhaustion and workplace epidemics.
+Presenteeism refers to the practice of coming to work when you shouldn't, such as being sick.
+It results in productivity loss, exhaustion, and workplace epidemics.
 But, it can take several forms.
-Such as, doing overtime, answering work emails after logging out, or showing up at work with low motivation.
-There are many assumptions around presenteeism.
-First is employees love their job and second, they feel the job needs them.
-It can also be a manifestation of insecurity related to jobs.
+Such as doing overtime, answering work emails after logging out, or showing up at work with low motivation.
+There are many assumptions around Presenteeism.
+First is employees love their job, and second, they feel the job needs them.
+It can also be a manifestation of insecurity related to employment.

 In the era of remote work that 2020 is, it has taken a different form: E-Presenteeism.
 The need to be online and available all the time.